Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/README.md

 * Demonstrate that GBM model using SSWE embeddings achieves the best model in terms of AUC
 * Demonstrate how to train and operationalize a machine learning model using Azure Machine Learning Workbench.

-The following capabilities within Azure Machine Learning Workbench are covered in this tutorial:
+The following capabilities within Azure Machine Learning Workbench are covered in this sample:

 * Instantiation of [Team Data Science Process (TDSP) structure and templates](how-to-use-tdsp-in-azure-ml.md).
 * Automated management of your project dependencies including the download and the installation.